 100,00% |

-Local development programs based on local community needs |
+Local development programs based on the needs of local communities |

 100,00% |